Eclalang/LearnEcla/HowToStart/ReadMe.md

 In our example, we will create a `string` variable named `str` and some others variables with different types.
 ![img.png](img/varCreationError.png)
 If you try to run this program, you will have an error because you didn't use the right syntax.

-Something important to know, like in others languages (C, Java or JavaScript) you need to finish your line by `;`.
+Like in others languages (C, Java or JavaScript) you need to finish your line by `;`.
-The purpose of this is to announce the end of line.
+A line is known as ended by Ecla when an `;` apear.

-To fix it, you will have to add a `;` at the end of your first line and specify that `num` is a variable like this :
+You will have to add a `;` at the end of your first line and specify that `num` is a variable like this :
 ![img.png](img/varCreation.png)
 If you try to run this program : `Ecla .\HowToStart\varCreation.ecla`.
 You will have the same result as previously because our variables don't have a value assigned.